Ntombi Khumalo

-Ntombi Valencia Khumalo is a South African politician and a member of the National Assembly of South Africa since 2021.
-She is a member of the Democratic Alliance.
+Ntombi Valencia Khumalo is a South African politician who served as a member of the National Assembly of South Africa from 2021 to 2024.
+She is a member of the Democratic Alliance (DA).

 Background

 Khumalo holds a master's degree in somatology.
 She had worked in the somatology industry for more than a decade.
 She worked as the head therapist at Matispa from 2007 to 2008, when she resigned to become a lecturer at the University of Johannesburg.
 Khumalo later obtained a doctorate in health professions education.
 She has published research papers in peer-reviewed journals and presented local and international conventions as well.

 Political career

 In 2016, Khumalo was elected as a DA councillor in the City of Johannesburg Metropolitan Municipality.
-Herman Mashaba of the DA was elected mayor.
-He later announced the composition of his mayoral committee, in which he appointed Khumalo as the Member of the Mayoral Committee (MMC) for Corporate and Shared Services.
+After the election of the DA's Herman Mashaba as mayor, he appointed Khumalo as the Member of the Mayoral Committee (MMC) for Corporate and Shared Services.
 Khumalo served in the Mayoral Committee until Mashaba resigned as mayor in November 2019 and the DA subsequently lost control of the metro.

 On 18 March 2020, Khumalo was appointed as the Shadow Member of the Mayoral Committee (SMMC) for Economic Development by DA Caucus leader, Leah Knott.